 Building capacity and implementing mental health services in Burundi

-Like in other post-conflict nations, mental disorders are common.
-Burundi has one psychiatric hospital, one practicing psychiatrist and a small number of other mental health professionals.
+As in other post-conflict nations, mental disorders are common.
+Burundi has only one psychiatric hospital and a small number of mental health professionals.
 Fewer than 5% of those requiring mental health services have access to them, leaving a treatment gap of 95%.

 Activities and beneficiaries

 supervision by a psychiatrist

 technical training for professional